snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ```

 ## 3. Create the lambda function
-Create a new Lambda function and give it the following properties:
+Create a new Lambda function by clicking `Create Function` and give it the following properties:
-Name: lambda_function_payload
+* Name: lambda_function_payload
-Runtime: Python 3
+* Runtime: Python 3
-Permissions: Use existing role, and select the role you made in the previous step
+* Permissions: Use existing role, and select the role you made in the previous step
 ![Screenshot](img/create_function.png)

 ## 4. Create the Python script